mountanton/GPToLODS_FactChecking/README.md

-# Real-Time Validation of ChatGPT facts using RDF Knowledge Graphs
+# Validating ChatGPT facts using RDF Knowledge Graphs

 This page contains the source code of the webapp, a preliminary evaluation,